 Food aside Christmas Day itself was a day filled with water sports, and even though the UFO boat capsized courtesy of my rotund figure it was still a great day.

-As I’ve said on numerous occasions, family is extremely important whether you’re sat by a fire or basking in paradise.
+As I’ve said on numerous occasions, family is all important whether you’re sat by a fire or basking in paradise.
 I will take all these happy moments with me and recall them one by one on those days when life isn’t so kind.
 Look out for my next blog which yet again involves me eating!
 All my love and a Happy 2020!

 If you want to see more pictures of our food and keep updated on all things Dapur Mariae, be sure to like our Facebook page and give us a follow on Instagram!